KevinKelley/nanovg-rs/README.md

 Dependencies
 ============
 Hopefully none, for runtime.
-This build process will produce a nanovg-rs library, which includes the Rust wrapper for nanovg functions, and which statically links in those functions.
+This build process will produce a Rust library, which includes the Rust wrapper for nanovg functions, and which statically links in those functions.
 NanoVG only does the graphics drawing, though; you'll need to be getting a GL context from somewhere.
 The examples use GLFW.

 Premake4 is required for building NanoVG itself.

-rust-bindgen is used to create the Rust wrapper for it.
+rust-bindgen wass used to create the initial ffi binding.

 Building